akaihola/darkgraylib/README.rst

 This package is a placeholder for common supporting code for Darker_ and Graylint_.

-Such pieces of code will be moved from Darker_ to this new package.
+Such pieces of code have been moved from Darker_ to this new package.

 .. _Darker: https://pypi.org/project/darker
 .. _Graylint: https://pypi.org/project/graylint